-In exchange for a higher entry point, however, clients experience personalized investment advice, the opportunity to invest in individual stocks as well as funds and other bespoke services.
+At Empower, in exchange for a higher minimum investment amount clients experience personalized investment advice, the opportunity to invest in individual stocks as well as funds and other bespoke services.

-These robo-advisors are customer-focused, offering a balance of free and premium services that offer increasingly personalized investment advice.
+These robo-advisors are customer-focused, offer a balance of free and premium services with access to personalized investment advice.